p2/OAuth2/README.md

         "token_uri": "https://authorize.smartplatforms.org/token",
         "scope": "profile email",
         "redirect_uris": ["myapp://oauth/callback"],   // don't forget to register this scheme
-    ] as OAuth2JSON      // the "as" part may or may not be needed
+        "keychain": false,  // if you DON'T want keychain integration ] as OAuth2JSON         // the "as" part may or may not be needed
     ```

 2. Create an `OAuth2CodeGrant` instance, optionally setting the `onAuthorize` and `onFailure` closures to keep informed about the status.